charlottekyng/usb-modules-v2/README.md

-make lst              # For the detection of large-scale transitions, requires facets output make msisensor        # For the detection of microsatellite instability, requires bam files make pyclone          # For clonality analysis, requires mutations and facets output make absolute_seq     # For clonality analysis, requires mutations and facets output (see note below) make pvacseq          # For the detection of neo-antigens, requires mutations (not well tested...)
+make lst              # For the detection of large-scale transitions, requires facets output make msisensor        # For the detection of microsatellite instability, requires bam files make pyclone          # For clonality analysis, requires mutations and facets output make pvacseq          # For the detection of neo-antigens, requires mutations (not well tested...)
 ```

-_Note regarding absolute_seq_, it would attempt to run all 3 steps, choosing the default solutions.
-But, it does not always run to the end, as RunAbsolute error handing is not great.

 ### Note regarding sanity checks